TonyLB/maketheworld/lambda/assets/README.md

 Expects incoming files in WML Format, with ".wml" extensions

-Generates (and later uses) ".translate.json" extension files on the same root name, to track how local scopedId keys are mapped to global UUID internal DB keys.
+Generates (and later uses) ".json" extension files on the same root name, to track how local scopedId keys are mapped to global UUID internal DB keys, and what the normal form of the asset contains

 ---